Committee On Interprofessional Research, Education, And Ankyloglossia Science

 At the center of the CIREAS logo is the ICAP logo, just as the mission and vision statements of this committee are to support and provide a scientific foundation or base for ICAP.
 The ICAP Logo symbolizes solidarity and harmony along with unity and culture in diversity.
 Orange represents energetic vibrancy and highlights the significance of our multidisciplinary approach to caring for our patients.
 Green represents compassion, kindness and nurturing qualities.
 Blue represents stability, harmony, responsibility and trust.

-The colors of the rings surrounding the ICAP logo are gray, symbolizing that research is not always black and white, but instead filled with gray areas that require interpretation of clinicians and researchers alike.
-The color is monotone, because evidence is objective or of one meaning that has yet to be discovered.
-The gray color is in contrast to the colorful logo indicating that CIREAS and ICAP work together in complementary and supportive ways.
+The colors of the rings surrounding the ICAP logo are gray and blue, symbolizing that research is not always black and white.
+The gray represents existing knowledge, and the blue represents vibrant new information.
+The overlap are areas of new and old information that require interpretation of clinicians and researchers alike.
+The circular design complements the colorful logo in the center, indicating that CIREAS and ICAP work together in complementary and supportive ways as we expand our knowledge outward to explore the field of ankylofrenula.

 Our Values